mohamuhsin/place-picker/README.md

 ## How do we handle side effects in React:

-## How do we handle side effects in Rea
+## How do we handle side effects in R